jasujm/hrefs/docs/quickstart.rst

 The :class:`hrefs.Href` class integrates to `pydantic
 <https://pydantic-docs.helpmanual.io/>`_.
 When parsing the ``books`` field, the
-following values can automatically be converted to hrefs:
+following values can automatically be converted to hyperlinks:

 * Another :class:`hrefs.Href` instance.